-- This advisory opinion is limited in scope to the Arrangement and has no applicability to any other arrangements that may have been disclosed or referenced in your request for an advisory opinion or supplemental submissions. - This advisory opinion is issued only to the Medigap Plan and the PHO.
+- This advisory opinion is limited in scope to the Proposed Arrangement and has no applicability to any other arrangements that may have been disclosed or referenced in your request for an advisory opinion or supplemental submissions. - This advisory opinion is issued only to the Medigap Plan and the PHO.
 This advisory opinion has no application to, and cannot be relied upon by, any other person. - This advisory opinion may not be introduced into evidence by a person other than the Medigap Plan or the PHO to prove that the person did not violate the provisions of sections 1128, 1128A, or 1128B of the Act or any other law. - This advisory opinion applies only to the statutory provisions specifically addressed in the analysis above.
-We express no opinion herein with respect to the application of any other Federal, state, or local statute, rule, regulation, ordinance, or other law that may be applicable to the Proposed Arrangement, including, without limitation, the physician self-referral law, section 1877 of the Act (or that provision's application to the Medicaid program at section 1903(s) of the Act). - This advisory opinion will not bind or obligate any agency other than the U.S. Department of Health and Human Services. - This advisory opinion is limited in scope to the Proposed Arrangement and has no applicability to other arrangements, even those that appear similar in nature or scope. - We express no opinion herein regarding the liability of any person under the False Claims Act or other legal authorities for any improper billing, claims submission, cost reporting, or related conduct.
+We express no opinion herein with respect to the application of any other Federal, State, or local statute, rule, regulation, ordinance, or other law that may be applicable to the Proposed Arrangement, including, without limitation, the physician self-referral law, section 1877 of the Act (or that provision's application to the Medicaid program at section 1903(s) of the Act). - This advisory opinion will not bind or obligate any agency other than the U.S. Department of Health and Human Services. - We express no opinion herein regarding the liability of any person under the False Claims Act or other legal authorities for any improper billing, claims submission, cost reporting, or related conduct.